aflnet/aflnet/README.md

 ## 4. What is false-negative reduction mode and when I should enable it using -F?

 Unlike stateless programs (e.g., image processing libraries like LibPNG), several stateful servers (e.g., the RTSP server in the above tutorial) do not terminate themselves after consuming all requests from the client, which is AFLNet in this fuzzing setup.
 So AFLNet needs to gracefully terminate the server by sending the SIGTERM signal (when -K is specified).
 Otherwise, AFLNet will detect normal server executions as hangs.
-However, the issue is that if AFLNet sends SIGTERM signal too early, say right after all request messages have been sent to the server, the server may be forced to terminate when it is still doing some tasks which may lead to server crashes (e.g., false negatives -- the server crashes are missed).
+However, the issue is that if AFLNet sends SIGTERM signal too early, say right after all request messages have been sent to the server, the server may be forced to terminate when it is still doing some tasks which may lead to server crashes (i.e., false negatives -- the server crashes are missed).
 The false-negative reduction mode is designed to handle such situations.
 However, it could slow down the fuzzing process leading to slower execution speed.